ATShumb/BLEBeacon_Exercise1/README.md

 ### Step 3.2 — Connect by address (faster reconnect)

-Copy the address printed in the first run and use it directly:
+Copy the address printed in the first run and use it directly (*addresses shown here are just examples):

 ```bash
 # macOS